Impact of Brexit on the EU budget

 The British people in their referendum yesterday expressed their wish to leave the European Union.
 It is a decision I deeply regret.
 I believe it will have negative consequences for the UK in terms of economic growth and possibly constitutional stability.
 For the EU, it is not possible now to foresee the longer-term consequences.
 At a minimum, it adds one more dossier to the already overloaded agenda of EU leaders.

 The referendum result in itself has no legal power.
 A British withdrawal only begins when Article 50 of the Lisbon Treaty is activated.
-EU political leaders in their statement today called on the UK to activate this quickly in order to minimise the period of uncertainty.… Read the rest
+EU political leaders in their statement today called on the UK to activate this quickly in order to minimise the period of uncertainty.
+The UK Prime Minister, David Cameron, has indicated in his statement today that this should be left to a new Conservative Government under a new Prime Minister, who he has indicated should be in place by October.… Read the rest

 Agriculture in the debate over Brexit

 The European Council meets this Thursday in the hope that it will agree on a package of measures that will satisfy the UK’s demand for a renegotiation of its relationship with the EU.
 The details of the package and the main stumbling blocks are spelled out in the Council President Donald Tusk’s invitation to leaders to the Council meeting.
 The mood music leading up to the summit meeting is constantly changing.
-Whether this is a careful choreography to persuade voters back home that what will be achieved is a significant deal, or whether the continuing objections will derail a deal will be clearer by the end of this week.… Read the rest
+Whether this is a careful choreography to persuade voters back home that what will be achieved is a significant deal, or whether the continuing objections will derail a deal will be clearer by the end of this week.
+If a deal is reached, there is heavy speculation that the referendum date itself could be 23 June.

 WTO dimensions of a UK 'Brexit' and agricultural trade